 If you are interested in an administrative assistantship, it is likely that you will need to conduct your own search for offices on campus that have such opportunities.
 Some examples are:

-- Residence Life Assistantships, which include Community Advocates and Graduate Assistantship for Finance: http://reslife.rit.edu/about/employment/
+- Residence Life Assistantships, which include Community Advocates and a Graduate Assistantship for Finance: reslife.rit.edu/